-- Self-plagiarism: the reproduction, without acknowledgement, of one's own previously written work. - Piracy: the deliberate exploitation of ideas from others without acknowledgment. - Fabrication: making up data or results and recording or reporting them. - Falsification: manipulating research materials, equipment, or processes, or changing or omitting data or results such that the research is not accurately represented in the research record. - Plagiarism: the appropriation of another person's ideas, processes, results, or words without giving appropriate credit. - Mismanagement or inadequate preservation of data and/or other primary materials. - Misrepresentation of research data. - Misrepresentation of involvement in authorship. - Improper conduct in peer review. - Failure to declare a conflict of interest. - Failure to comply with the University Research Ethics Policy, such as conducting research for which the University requires there to be prior ethical approval when you have not secured that approval, or conducting research in a way that contravenes the terms of the ethical approval granted by the University or by other relevant bodies and accepted by the University as governing the conduct of the research in question.

-- Failure to follow accepted procedures or exercise due care when carrying out research, so that there is a risk of harm to people, animals, the environment, and/or cultural objects. - Impersonation.
+- Piracy: the deliberate exploitation of ideas from others without acknowledgment. - Fabrication: making up data or results and recording or reporting them. - Falsification: manipulating research materials, equipment, or processes, or changing or omitting data or results such that the research is not accurately represented in the research record. - Plagiarism: the appropriation of another person's ideas, processes, results, or words without giving appropriate credit. - Mismanagement or inadequate preservation of data and/or other primary materials. - Misappropriation of research data. - Improper conduct in peer review. - Failure to declare a conflict of interest. - Failure to comply with the University Research Ethics Policy, such as conducting research for which the University requires there to be prior ethical approval when you have not secured that approval, or conducting research in a way that contravenes the terms of the ethical approval granted by the University or by any other relevant bodies accepted by the University as governing the conduct of the research in question. - Failure to follow accepted procedures or exercise due care when carrying out research, so that there is a risk of harm to people, animals, the environment, and/or cultural objects. - Misrepresentation of involvement in authorship.